graetz23/coolArduinoTempProbes/README.md

 ## ChangeLog

+**20200405**
+  - renamed project and reposiory,
+  - updated readme

 **20200331**
   - adding MIT License to all files.
   - adding the README.md for explanation,
-  - setting up reository on [github.com](https://github.com/graetz23/coolArduinoTemperatureCableProbe).
+  - setting up reository on [github.com](https://github.com/graetz23/coolArduinoTempProbes).